dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`orf_note`].
 An additional description used in the filename of the created ORFs
 * [`start_codons`].
 A list of strings that will be treated as start codons when searching for ORFs. default: [`ATG`]
 * [`stop_codons`].
 A list of strings that will be treated as stop codons when searching for ORFS. default: [`TAA`, `TGA`, `TAG`]
+* [`sjdb_overhang`].
+The value to use for splice junction overlaps when constructing the STAR index. default: 50

 ### ORF labels